fsharp/fslang-design/RFCs/FS-1135-random-functions-for-collections.md

 ```
 [ArgumentNullException](https://learn.microsoft.com/en-us/dotnet/api/system.argumentnullexception) should be raised if collection is null

-[ArgumentOutOfRangeException](https://learn.microsoft.com/en-us/dotnet/api/system.argumentoutofrangeexception) should be raised if N is greater than collection length
+[ArgumentException](https://learn.microsoft.com/en-us/dotnet/api/system.argumentoutofrangeexception) should be raised if N is greater than collection length or is negative

-[ArgumentException](https://learn.microsoft.com/en-us/dotnet/api/system.argumentoutofrangeexception) should be raised if N is negative

 [ArgumentException](https://learn.microsoft.com/en-us/dotnet/api/system.argumentexception) should be raised if collection is empty